 What’s it like for you?

-What have you done to help an employee return to work after a serious health issue?
+What have you done to help an employee return to work after serious illness or injury?
 And when have you seen it not go well?
 I’d love to hear your examples.
 Just keep in mind confidentiality and ensure examples cannot identify companies or individuals.

 Pass it forward